 Research in the field of 3D stereolithography was carried out in the 1970s, but the term was created by Chuck Hull in 1984.
 At that time, he applied for a patent for the process, which was granted in 1986.
 3D stereolithography can be used to manufacture products such as product prototypes, medical models, computer hardware and many other applications.
-Because stereolithography technology can print fast and generate almost any design, SLA series molding machines occupy a large share of the 3D printing equipment market.
+Because stereolithography technology can print fast and generate almost any design, SLA series molding machines occupy a large share of the 3D printing and manufacturing equipment market.

 SLA process is based on the principle of photopolymerization of liquid photosensitive resin.
 Under the irradiation of UV light with a certain wavelength (325 or 355 nm) and intensity (w =10-400mw), this liquid material can rapidly undergo photopolymerization reaction, and the molecular weight increases rapidly, then the material changes from liquid to solid.
 The liquid bath is filled with liquid light-cured resin.
 The laser beam can scan on the liquid surface under the action of the deflecting mirror.
 The scanning track and the presence or absence of laser are controlled by computers.
 The place where the liquid is scanned by the light spot will solidify.
 At the beginning of molding, the working platform is at a certain depth below the liquid surface, and the liquid surface is always in the focal plane of the laser.
 After focusing, the light spot will scan the liquid surface point by point according to the instructions of the computer, that is, point-by-point solidification.
 When a layer of scanning is completed, the unexposed area is still liquid resin.
 Then the lifting platform drives the platform one layer down, and the formed layer is covered with another layer of resin.
 The scraper will scrape the resin liquid level with high viscosity evenly, and then the scanning of the next layer will be continued.
 The newly solidified layer will firmly adhere to the previous layer.
 This process will be repeated until the whole part is manufactured, and a three-dimensional solid model will be obtained.